-All resources, furnishings and equipment will be cleaned using detergent at the end of every session.
+All resources, furnishings and equipment will be cleaned using detergent once a week.

 We will have a large supply of antibacterial gel, soap, disinfectant, gloves and antibacterial wipes.
 Staff will also have alcohol-based sanitiser and this will be kept away from the children.
 Children and staff will clean their hands regularly.